Flaryiest/Digimun/README.md

 Work on different authority levels
 Create collaborative text editing system
 Make Unmod motions delete automatically when opened
-Create functionality for other mod types
-Set up a table with number of people needed for majority, present, present and voting etc to set up page
+Create functionality for other speaker's lists and caucus extensions Set up a table with number of people needed for majority, present, present and voting etc to set up page
-Add a small text blurb with votes required to pass motion to motion page
 Add clean up function to timer's to save current time when tab is switched
 Change progress bar to phase through different colors depending on time left Green-Blue-Red